twoscoops/two-scoops-of-django-1.8/change_list.rst

 Two Scoops of Django 1.8 Change List
 =====================================

-**Warning: This is a work in progress and does not necessarily reflect the current status of Two Scoops of Django 1.8.**
+**Warning: This is a work in progress and may not match the current status of Two Scoops of Django 1.8.**

 * Various grammar mistakes have been corrected